oshi/oshi/UPGRADING.md

 # Guide to upgrading from OSHI 4.x to 5.x

-The newest OSHI 5.x releases are functionally equivalent to 4.x releases starting with 4.7, with three categories of changes supporting full thread safety:
+OSHI 5.x releases are functionally equivalent to 4.x releases starting with 4.7, with three categories of changes supporting full thread safety:
 * Remove setters from API.
 * Change getters which return arrays of objects to return unmodifiable lists.